kashmir96/osoappliance/content/directory/appliance-repair-technicians/plunket-elextrical.md

  alt: 'Logo for Plunket Elextrical the New Zealand from Timaru'
 ---

-Plunket Elextrical is an Appliance Repair Technicians Company operating in Timaru, New Zealand.
+# Plunket Elextrical is an Appliance Repair Technician Company operating in Timaru, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Timaru.